 “Brass Buttons” from Civil War Legacies.
 The small squares in the scrappy Four Patch blocks are reminiscent of the buttons that decorated soldiers’ uniforms during the Civil War.

 When it comes to the actual quilting of your projects, you can beautifully complement your work with authentic Civil War quilting patterns.
-You’ll find historical designs and more in Mary M. Covey’s Follow-the-Line Quilting Designs Volume Five—40% off this week only!* See for yourself why readers call Mary’s quilting-design collections “outstanding,” “easy to follow,” and “very well planned.”
+You’ll find historical designs and more in Mary M. Covey’s Follow-the-Line Quilting Designs Volume Five.
+See for yourself why readers call Mary’s quilting-design collections “outstanding,” “easy to follow,” and “very well planned.”

 Are you hearing a bugle call to create with Civil War reproduction fabrics?
 We’d love to hear about a project you’ve made or would like to make.
 Describe it in the comments.